dch42/sq/README.md

 # sq_img
-Simple shell script to square images using Imagemagick@6.
+Simple shell script to square images using Imagemagick (`convert` for compatibility).

 ## Installation